SoftwareHeritage/swh-core/docs/config.md

 Currently does not provide a canonical way to design and implement configuration handling, but provide a flexible framework and some recommendations, as the discussion was oriented more around better tooling than specific rules.
-Maybe TODO add a section about that?
+TODO add a section about that?

 ## Out of scope and rejected ideas